Satisficing Paths to Equilibrium, Generalized Weakly Acyclic Games, and Learning: Introduction

 \section{Introduction}

-Algorithms for seeking Nash equilibrium play an important role in the game theoretic approach to distributed control \cite{frihauf2011nash, salehisadaghiani2016distributed ,ye2017distributed, gadjov2018passivity}.
-In Nash-seeking algorithms, players in a game iteratively adjust their strategies over time, and the goal of the algorithm designer is to guide the collective strategy profile to a Nash equilibrium of the game, where play should stabilize.
-In this paper, we identify and study mathematical properties of games with the aim of informing the design of Nash-seeking algorithms.
-We do not, however, present an explicit algorithm of our own and we abstract away from learning theoretic considerations, focusing instead on the structure of the underlying game.

-This article presents a new class of games relevant to game theoretic learning and Nash-seeking algorithms.
-We refer to this class of games as \textit{generalized weakly acyclic games} (GenWAGs), since they constitute a meaningful generalization of weakly acyclic games and are defined in an analogous manner \cite{young1993evolution,milchtaich1996congestion,young1998individual,young2004strategic,fabrikant2013structure}.
-In turn, weakly acyclic games generalize potential games \cite{monderer1996potential}, a class of games used to model cooperative and distributed control \cite{marden2009cooperative,li2013designing,gopalakrishnan2014potential}.
+This paper presents a new class of games relevant to game theoretic learning algorithms.
+We refer to this class of games as {\it generalized weakly acyclic games} (GenWAGs), since they constitute a meaningful generalization of weakly acyclic games and are defined in an analogous manner \citet{young1993evolution,milchtaich1996congestion,young1998individual,young2004strategic,fabrikant2013structure}.
+In turn, weakly acyclic games generalize potential games \citet{monderer1996potential}, a class of games used to model cooperative and distributed control \citet{marden2009cooperative,li2013designing,gopalakrishnan2014potential}.